Statement

 F £

-Marks & Spencer Discover Midnight Blossom is an Eau de Toilette launched in 2020.
-The fragrance opens with Mandarin, settles into a heart of Jasmine and Tuberose, and dries down to a base of Vanilla, Amber, and Musk.
+Marks & Spencer Midnight Blossom is an Eau de Toilette launched in 2020.
+Midnight Blossom opens with Mandarin, settles into a heart of Jasmine and Tuberose, and dries down to a base of Musk, Amber, and Vanilla.
+Marks & Spencer's Midnight Blossom carries a Statement verdict, a white floral-led wear.

 A lush jasmine-tuberose white floral with mandarin sparkle and warm musky-amber finish, widely positioned as M&S £10 take on YSL Black Opium.
 Romantic, sophisticated, surprisingly luxe.